-- The objective of this session is to consider the EFRAG draft comment letter ('DCL') in response to the IASB Discussion Paper 2020/1 Business Combinations-Disclosures, Goodwill and Impairment issued on 19 March 2020 (the 'DP') approved by EFRAG TEG on in the webcast meeting on 8 April and to and approve its publication. - The IASB published the DP on 19 March 2020 and asks for comments on the DP by 15 September 2020.
-Despite being possible that the IASB delays the closing of the comment periods (see section 'comment period'), EFRAG is committed to make any additional time available to its constituents for comment.
+- 1 The objective of this session is to discuss and to recommend for approval to the Board EFRAG draft comment letter ('DCL') in response to the IASB Discussion Paper 2020/1 Business Combinations-Disclosures, Goodwill and Impairment issued on 19 March 2020 (the 'DP'). - 2 The IASB published the DP on 19 March 2020 and asks for comments on the DP by 15 September 2020.
+Despite being possible that the IASB delays the closing of the comment periods, EFRAG is committed to make any additional time available to its constituents for comment, therefore the aim is to keep unchanged the initial planning.